jkira1/ece539_project/README.md

-# TITLE
+# Skin Cancer Detection and Classification

 ## Project Description

-This repository contains a collaborative machine learning project focused on ....
+This repository contains a collaborative machine learning project focused on classifying skin cancer from images and also checking if they are benign or not.
 Our goal is to implement and explore a variety of machine learning models — including neural networks, K-Nearest Neighbors (KNN), classification, regression, and more.

 ---